Prince Edward Street (County Road 64 ) Reconstruction

 The study

-The County has launched a study to develop a design plan for County Road 64 (Prince Edward Street) that will address the existing infrastructure needs as well as support the travel and mobility needs of the community.
+The County undertook a study, following Schedule ‘B’ of the Municipal Class Environmental Assessment process, with broad community input, to develop a design plan for County Road 64 (Prince Edward Street) to address the existing infrastructure needs as well as support the travel and mobility needs of the community.
+The study covered 6.9 kilometres of road, extending from Elizabeth Street in downtown Brighton to the Quinte West boundary at Stoney Point Road.
+The study is divided into two sections:

 2024 Rural road section: Harbour Street to Stoney Point Road